-- Don’t lay mulch down in layers that are more than two inches deep.
+- Don’t lay mulch down in layers that are more than 2 inches deep

-- Leave a one-foot-wide barrier between grass or shrubbery and your foundation or structural walls.
+- Leave a 1-foot wide barrier between grass or shrubbery and your foundation or structural walls

-- Clean out rain gutters and make sure they’re positioned to carry water away from the home.
+- Make sure rain gutters are positioned to carry water away from the home

-- Don’t leave pet food or water outside at night.
+- Don’t leave pet food or water outside at night, if possible

-Earwigs tend to stay outside and mostly only become an issue when they move inside.
-Fortunately, with a little preparation and the help from a pest control specialist, you may be able to decrease the likelihood of earwigs setting up camp in your home.
+Earwigs tend to stay outside and really only become an issue when they move inside.
+Fortunately, with a little preparation and the help of a pest control specialist, you may be able to decrease the likelihood of earwigs setting up camp in your home.
 Contact Terminix today to learn more about our treatment plans.